lemire/fastrange/README.md

 [0,p) are (almost) equally likely.
 This is common in hashing and probabilistic algorithms.

+In computing, the modulo operation finds the remainder after division of one number by another (called the modulus of the operation).
+Given two positive numbers, a and n, a modulo n (abbreviated as a mod n) is the remainder of the Euclidean division of a by n, where a is the dividend and n is the divisor.

 The standard approach to this problem is the modulo reduction (``x % p``).
 Though a modulo reduction works fine and has several nice properties, it can be slow even on recent processors because it relies on an